casutton/homepage.csutton/biosketch.md

 Director of the EPSRC Centre for Doctoral Training in Data Science at the University of Edinburgh.
 He is a Fellow of the Alan Turing Institute, the UK's national research institute for artificial intelligence and data science.
-He is currently a visiting researcher at Google Brain.

 ## Professional and Educational History

+* Research Scientist, Google, 2018-present.
 * Reader in Machine Learning, School of Informatics, University of Edinburgh, 2014-present.
 * Lecturer in Machine Learning, School of Informatics, University of Edinburgh, 2009-2014.
 * Postdoctoral Researcher, University of California Berkeley, 2007-2009.